 It remains an open question, however, to which extent the indirect interactions induced by metabolic coupling affect the dynamics of the system.
 This is a key issue for understanding the relative contributions of the regulation of gene expression and metabolism during the adaptation of the cell to changes in its environment.
 In collaboration with Valentina Baldazzi, formerly post-doctoral fellow in IBIS and now research scientist at INRA (Avignon), we have carried out a dynamic analysis by developing a qualitative PL model of the gene regulatory network, including both the direct and indirect interactions.
-We previously showed, in a paper published in the IEEE/ACM Transactions on Computational Biology and Bioinformatics this year, that PL models provide a good approximation of the direct and indirect interactions occurring in gene regulation [10].

 In order to obtain a clearer view of the dynamic role of metabolic coupling in the adaptation of gene expression, we developed several qualitative models corresponding to a network topology including all, some, or none of the indirect interactions.
 The dynamical properties of the models were analyzed and compared with available experimental data using the computer tool GNA (Section 4.1).
 In particular, we compared the steady-state concentrations of enzymes and transcription regulators during growth on glucose and acetate, as well as the dynamic response of gene expression to the exhaustion of glucose and the subsequent assimilation of acetate.
 We find significant differences between the dynamics of the system in the absence and presence of metabolic coupling.
 This confirms that indirect interactions are essential for correctly reproducing the observed adaptation of gene expression to a change in carbon source.
 Our work thus underlines the importance of metabolic coupling in gene regulatory networks, and shows that such indirect interactions cannot be neglected when studying the adaptation of an organism to changes in its environment.
-A short, preliminary paper on this work was presented at an invited session of the 18th IFAC World Congress held in Milano [12] and a long paper has been accepted for publication in the Journal of Theoretical Biology [2].
+A paper describing these results has been published in the Journal of Theoretical Biology [5].
+Another publication, reviewing the applicability of these and other ideas for multi-scale modeling in plants, has appeared in Trends in Plant Science [4].